Hispanic Chamber of Commerce

 Membership is open to small businesses and non-profit organizations as well as small, mid-sized and large corporations.
 For more information about the Hispanic Chamber membership, please call 303.534.7783, or e-mail us at firstname.lastname@example.org

-Established in 1978, The Denver Hispanic Chamber of Commerce originally named the Latin Chamber of Commerce has been in existence for a remarkable 33 years.
+Established in 1978, The Colorado Hispanic Chamber of Commerce, formerly known as the Denver Hispanic Chamber and originally named the Latin Chamber of Commerce has been in existence for a remarkable 45+ years.
 Realizing the immense potential of the Colorado Hispanic business community and seeing a need for representation of their interests in both the private and public sectors, a group of dedicated Hispanic business leaders, headed by Mr. Richard Gonzales, established the first minority chamber in Denver, Colorado.
-Today, the Hispanic Chamber of Commerce of Metro Denver continues to stand for those needs.
+Today, the Colorado Hispanic Chamber of Commerce of continues to stand for those needs.

 The Chamber then elected its first president, Mr. Edward O. Romero, whose credibility within the corporate sector led to a base of large corporations joining the Latin Chamber of Commerce.
 Mr. Thomas E. Rodriguez then served as the Chamber’s second president in 1981.
 During his presidency, strategic goals were established, and the existing Board agreed that the chamber would be politically bipartisan but unified in its commitment to the growth of Hispanic businesses.
 By 1983, during Mr. Rodriguez’ administration, the Chamber increased its membership of 60 to over 200 and began to expand the services offered to members.